Teaching Models to Teach Themselves: Reasoning at the Edge of Learnability: Expanded Main Experiments

 We prompt \texttt{Claude-4.5-Sonnet} to categorize problems as follows: \begin{itemize} \item \texttt{Well posed}: If the problem is mathematically complete and solvable. \item \texttt{Correct}: If the proposed answer is correct (only if the problem is well posed). \item \texttt{Error type}: \begin{itemize} \item \texttt{None} \item \texttt{Arithmetic error}: Sound logic, but incorrect final calculation. \item \texttt{Logical fallacy}: Does not follow mathematical rules. \item \texttt{Ill-posed/Impossibility}: The question contains a mathematical impossibility. \item \texttt{Ambiguous}: The question is missing data, variables, or context necessary for solving it. \end{itemize} \end{itemize}

 Our results show that the well-posedness of a problem matters more than the correctness of the solution.
-While teacher-training does improve the correctness rate, the best-performing datasets (\grounded and PQ) only contain 32.8\% and 36.5\% correct solutions respectively, compared to 55.5\% for \intrinsic.
+While teacher-training improves the correctness rate, the best-performing datasets (\grounded and PQ) only contain 32.8\% and 36.5\% correct solutions respectively, compared to 55.5\% for \intrinsic.
 This indicates that question diversity is more important for success (see Table \ref{tab:final_diversity_results}).
-Question structure and coherence is more important; meta-RL reduces question ambiguities while the rate of arithmetic errors remains the same or slightly higher.
+Meta-RL mainly reduces question ambiguities (improving well-posedness) while the rate of arithmetic errors remains the same or slightly higher.